Countly/countly-sdk-documentation/android/next.md

   </p>
 </div>
 <p>
-  The **Contents** feature enhances user engagement by delivering various types of content blocks such as in-app messaging, ads, or user engagement prompts.
+  The **Content Zone** feature enhances user engagement by delivering various types of content blocks such as in-app messaging, ads, or user engagement prompts.
 </p>
 <p>